-For nearly quarter of a century the Law Commission has been engaged in reforming the law of evidence in New Zealand.
+For nearly 30 years the Law Commission has been engaged in reforming the law of evidence in New Zealand.

 In August 1989 Parliament asked the Commission to review all evidence law to make it as clear, simple and accessible as possible.
 The Commission’s work over the next decade resulted in Parliament enacting the Evidence Act 2006.
 The statute contained some changes to the law of evidence that were contentious at the time.
 As a safeguard, and because no statute of this kind can ever be complete and perfect, Parliament required that the Commission review the new Act every five years.

 The Commission completed the first five-yearly review of the Act in February 2013.
 The recommendations accepted by Parliament were passed into law by the Evidence Amendment Act 2016, which came into force on 8 January 2017.

 In February 2017 the Minister of Justice, exercising the Minister’s powers under section 202, triggered the second five-yearly review of the Act’s operation.

 On 28 March 2018 the Commission published its Issues Paper Second Review of the Evidence Act – Te Arotake Tuarua i te Evidence Act 2006: He Puka Kaupapa.
 The paper outlines issues with the operation of the Act and possible options for reform.
 The Commission is currently seeking submissions and comments from interested groups and people on the matters raised in the paper.

 The submissions the Law Commission receives will help the Commission formulate recommendations for reform of the Act, which will be delivered to the Government in February 2019.

 Further information on how to view the Issues Paper and make a submission is provided below.

 SECOND STATUTORY REVIEW OF THE EVIDENCE ACT 2006